 Founder and Executive Director of Food Forward Advocacy Alliance, Darcy Higgins developed an organization advocating for sustainable food and food access policy in Toronto.

 Since graduating from the Faculty of Environment in 2009, Meaghan King has led an exemplary career in Canada's foreign service.

 Named “Lawyer making a difference” by the National Post, Laura Zizzo is an environmental lawyer looking to leave the world in better shape for the next generation.

 Scientist, lecturer and geographer, Ryan Kennedy is an Environment and Resource Studies alumni with a focus on public health.

-Bridging his academic knowledge with real-world applications, Thompson’s expertise with Geographical Information Systems (GIS) made him a key contributor to an online commercial property system.
+Bridging his academic knowledge with real-world applications, Stephen Thompson’s expertise with Geographical Information Systems (GIS) made him a key contributor to an online commercial property system.

 David Marmorek is an aquatic ecologist who has led ground-breaking work in the restoration and assessment of human-involved impacts to natural landscapes.

 Adam Bennett, the Physical Security Manager for Hydro One has been instrumental in protecting the electricity grid of Ontario by working with government and industry partners to ensure that ongoing threats to the system are identified, prevented and dealt with.

 Roger Santiago's leadership on the Randle Reef Sediment Remediation Project is an example of innovation and collaboration being used to clean up a horrible industrial legacy and rejuvenate Hamilton’s waterfront for future generations to enjoy.